DPDK/dpdk/doc/guides/nics/ice.rst

 - ``Protocol extraction for per queue``

-  Configure the RX queues to do protocol extraction into ``rte_mbuf::udata64`` for protocol handling acceleration, like checking the TCP SYN packets quickly.
+  Configure the RX queues to do protocol extraction into mbuf for protocol handling acceleration, like checking the TCP SYN packets quickly.

   The argument format is::